polyswarm/microengine-webhooks-py/README.md

 ## Implementing your first engine

-Inside `microenginewebhookspy/engine.py` there is two functions in less than 40 lines of code.
-The very important function is `analyze(bounty)`.
+Inside `microenginewebhookspy/engine.py` there are two functions in less than 40 lines of code.
+The very important part is the function is `analyze(bounty)`.
 Here is where your will wire your malware detection tool.

 ```py